jbiatek/BSGRulebook/rulebook.md

 ### Activating Cylon ships

 Appropriately, Cylon ships follow certain programming when activated.
-Revealed Cylon players don't control these ships directly.
+Cylon players don't pilot or otherwise control these ships directly.

 When Cylon ships are activated, they are resolved one entire space area at a time.
 When multiple space areas are affected, the current player chooses what order they are resolved in (and sometimes this makes a difference!).
 If a Cylon ship moves to another space area that hasn't been resolved yet, it isn't activated a second time.
 Make sure to keep it separate from the ships that haven't been activated yet.